Importance of Annual Fund in a Capital Campaign

 As planning for a capital campaign commences and a feasibility study is underway, begin to place focus on the annual giving program in three key areas:

-1. Acquisition: Start to increase acquisition.
+Start to increase acquisition.
 If possible, increase the quantity mailed in your current campaigns, add an additional mailing, or look to digital channels.
 By investing in acquisition, you are investing in your donor file, bringing in additional donors, and the opportunity to move more donors up into higher giving levels, feeding the major gift donor pool over the course of the campaign.
 This is an important function at any time, but it can be a vital part of achieving and surpassing the goal during a capital campaign.
 For a comprehensive campaign, the health of a donor file is imperative.
 Increased acquisition offsets annual attrition and helps to maintain and expand the donor file.
 And when every dollar counts toward the campaign goal, making sure you have donors to turn to will set you up for success.

-3. Donor Journey Development: The donor journey is the bridge between a newly acquired donor and moving him/her up into mid-level giving and beyond.
+The donor journey is the bridge between a newly acquired donor and moving him/her up into mid-level giving and beyond.
 It maps out the potential avenues a donor relationship can take.
 It helps to engage the donor with the mission to encourage retention.
 For a capital campaign, you will want to have the donor journey planned from the very beginning.

 The donor journey includes all donor communications across channels and includes solicitations, cultivation, stewardship, and engagement opportunities.
 It is how the donor relationship develops and why donors continue giving.
 It provides donors with different paths they can follow, ultimately deepening the relationship with the organization and increasing annual giving.
 Donors can join a monthly giving club, become a mid-level donor, attend events, make an estate gift, and expand their support to major giving.
 Without the donor journey in place, donors will stay stagnant in their current role and can even stop giving because they have lost interest.
 The right donor journey will incentivize donors to keep giving and increase their support.

-Annual giving programs can be the strong silent partner to a capital campaign.
+Annual giving programs can be a strong silent partner to a capital campaign.
 It can continue to feed donors into the major gift pipeline before and during the campaign.
 At the same time, a capital campaign can be leveraged to strengthen the annual fund program by increasing the donor file, building a mid-level program, and creating a comprehensive donor journey.
 All of these initiatives will support the goals of the capital campaign while also setting the annual fund up to succeed after the campaign.